canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 Notice, how this time we have nested two LINQ methods.
 The result from `Where` will be the input of `Select`.

-> _For more readability, we often align the nested LINQ methods vertically by the (.) dot_
+For more readability, we often align the nested LINQ methods vertically by the (.) dot.

 ### Any